 other.gameObject.SendMessage("MakeDamage", damage, SendMessageOptions.DontRequireReceiver);

-// Destroy the rocket
+// Destroy the missile after hitting the player

 Destroy(gameObject);